Tertiary Student Finance Scheme - Publicly-funded Programmes (TSFS)

 Overview

-The Tertiary Student Finance Scheme - Publicly-funded Programmes (TSFS) provides means-tested financial assistance in the form of grant and/or loan to eligible full-time students taking up an exclusively University Grants Committee (UGC)-funded or publicly-funded student place of a recognised course at tertiary level.
+The Tertiary Student Finance Scheme - Publicly-funded Programmes (TSFS) provides means-tested financial assistance in the form of grant and/or loan to eligible full-time students taking up an exclusively publicly-funded student place of a recognised post-secondary programme.

 Method of Assessment

 • Eligibility for financial assistance depends on the financial position of applicants’ family.
-The eligible level of assistance will be determined by a two-tier means test comprising an income test and an assets test.
+The entitled level of assistance will be determined by a two-tier means test comprising an income test and an assets test.
+Details are as follows -

 1. First tier: Income test